netmeansnet/NmnMultiUserBundle/README.markdown

 The NmnMultiUserBundle extends FOSUserBundle adding the feature to handle users of different types.
 For now only supports the ORM db driver and is based on the doctrine2 inheritance.

-The branch master is developed upon Symfony 2.0.12 and FOSUserBundle 1.2.
+The branch master is developed upon Symfony 2.1 and FOSUserBundle master-dev.

 The branch 1.1 supports FOSUserBundle 1.1

+The branch 1.2 supports FOSUserBundle 1.2

 [![Build Status](https://secure.travis-ci.org/netmeansnet/NmnMultiUserBundle.png?branch=master)](http://travis-ci.org/netmeansnet/NmnMultiUserBundle)